How to support PACEM during the Covid-19 pandemic

 Ever since, PACEM has supervised the sheltering of approximately 50 men and women at the hotel.
 In addition to providing evening staffing, our case management team has worked closely with the hotel guests to regularly evaluate their stays and identify and attack obstacles to housing.

-Now, as summer shifts to fall, we are exploring the possibility of offering congregate shelter to the homeless individuals that are unable to access the hotel option.
-We are hopeful to establish shelter at church sites from November through March while anticipating that a hotel option will continue to be available to those homeless individuals with a higher risk of contracting the coronavirus.
+Now, as the nights grow crisper, we are set to offer congregate shelter, once again, to the homeless individuals that are unable to access the hotel option.
+Shelter at church sites is scheduled from November through March while hotel rooms will continue to be available to those homeless individuals with a higher risk of contracting the coronavirus.

 Congregate shelter will look a lot different than it did a year ago.
 Safety measures like masks and sanitizing stations, and, most significantly, social distancing, will have a dramatic impact on our ability to shelter.
 Volunteer interaction–a bedrock of PACEM’s services–will be severely restricted.
 Even so, we will strive to offer a warm and welcoming safe space for those impacted by homelessness.

-If you are from a local congregation and would like to become part of our effort please email firstname.lastname@example.org.
-If you would like to support the shelter operations at the hotel please consider contributing the cost of a night’s worth of meals from a local restaurant.
+If you would like to become part of our effort please email email@example.com.
+If you would like to financially support our shelters, make a donation here.
 If you have any questions contact Jayson Whitehead.
 And please stay safe!